qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

 -------

-Under the :guilabel:`Columns` group of the legend :guilabel:`Item Properties` panel, Legend items can be arranged over several columns:
+Under the :guilabel:`Columns` group of the legend :guilabel:`Item Properties` panel, legend items can be arranged over several columns:

 * Set the number of columns in the :guilabel:`Count` |selectNumber| field.
   This value can be made dynamic e.g., following atlas features, legend